How can businesses overcome spiralling office costs? A London conference learned the secrets of success.

 “In these challenging times, no business can afford to sustain that kind of waste and frustration.”

 Luis described the smart workplace as a strategic development that can encourage productivity, encourage staff retention and promote sustainability.

 “Technology is both a driver and an enabler – the digital workplace revolution is gathering pace,” he said.

 “We’re seeing a big shift from fixed to flexible co-working spaces where workers can move around and collaborate more freely.

 “This is particularly attractive to the millennial generation of workers, who bring their own abilities and requirements to an already-evolving workplace where several generations are working together.”

 In this shifting space, Luis told delegates that workspace scheduling technology is key to creating an efficient workplace that encourages an attractive environment promoting productivity and the retention of talented staff.

-NFS Technology Group is a worldwide provider of the cutting-edge workspace scheduling technology Rendezvous, with offices in the UK, US, South Africa and Australia and more than 1,600 customers.
+NFS Technology is a worldwide provider of the cutting-edge workspace scheduling technology Rendezvous, with offices in the UK, US, South Africa and Australia and more than 1,600 customers.